 We designed the test to try and burst as much IOPS as possible, and running it for 4000 seconds gets us past the 3600 seconds of burst that we get with a new 500 GiB gp2 device.

 Besides sampled IOPS data, we also received total I/O read/write and average IOPS for the duration of the test.
 The results, by device group, were as follows:

 We see that gp3 devices provide superior results to gp2 devices, and comparable results to the io1 device (on a per provisioned IOPS basis).
 Meaning, you can get the same level of IOPS performance out of a single gp3 device for a lot less than a single io1 device of similar provisioning.
 We also see that when utilizing multiple devices, we can outperform the io1 device provisioned with 5000 IOPS, but for a lot less money.
 We do, however, pay for that in durability.
-As we serialize more devices for a single filesystem, our durability drops (99.85% at 1 device, 99.25% at 5 devices and 98.51% at 10 devices).
+As we serialize more devices for a single filesystem, our durability drops (99.85% at 1 device and 99.25% at 5 devices).

 Of course, we would like to have the highest durability that we can get.
 But the question is at what cost?
 Are we willing to pay 600% more for an additional 0.6 % durability (comparing one io1 to five gp3 devices)?
 Well, now we have the numbers to make more informed decisions.

 Finally, we see that all configurations capped performance at around 65 million operations over the test period.
 This is likely more a result of the instance’s burst limitation rather than the device.
 Meaning, that unless you are willing to pay even more for dedicated nitro machines, or if you are using the multi-attach feature of EBS then you are unlikely to see the sustained performance promised by these higher priced units, raising your cost even further.